-The Stamataki Lab is located at the Centre for Liver Research, University of Birmingham.
+The Stamataki Lab is located at the Centre for Liver and Gastrointestinal Research (CLGR), University of Birmingham.
 See our latest lab news here.

 We are fascinated by the intricate architecture of the liver and we are investigating how cells of the immune system influence and are influenced by the liver microenvironment.

 Our lab uses cell biology, immunology and virology experiments to understand and quantify interactions between immune cells and liver resident cells.
 We build models to manipulate these interactions using human tissues and we test novel drug candidate molecules, in collaboration with industrial partners.